 The Chanotes of the remaining quota of 51 units can be held by a Thai person or Thai company.
 A non-Thai can purchase a unit in the condominium on the Thai side of the ownership quota via a lease, but here is the catch – the Chanote of the leasehold units here is still owned by a Thai Company or Thai Person.
 Read more about Property and Land Title Deeds in Thailand.

-In a condominium development, it is almost always the case that the Chanote is held by the developer, which will be a Thai company, and a lease will be issued to the non-Thai purchaser of the unit for maximum 30 years on a renewable basis.
+In a condominium development, it is almost always the case that the Chanote is held by the developer, which will be a Thai company, and a lease will be issued to the non-Thai purchaser of the unit for a maximum of 30 years on a renewable basis.

 Is Leasehold Safe?